Compliance

 Internal Reporting System (Compliance Hotline)

-In fiscal 2022, the Mizuho group received a total of 168 reports through our hotlines from both inside and outside the group, with the response status reported to members of our Audit Committee.
+In fiscal 2023, the Mizuho group received a total of 175 reports through our internal and external contact points, with the response status reported to members of our Audit Committee.

 Hotline for Accounting and Auditing